Devcontainer Configuration Standards

 }

-Hardcoded secrets and unversioned environment files introduce security vulnerabilities and configuration drift.
-Enforce strict separation of configuration and credentials.
+Hardcoded secrets and unversioned environment files create security holes and configuration drift.
+Keep configuration and credentials strictly separate.

 - Map

-.envfiles viacontainerEnvandenv_filedirectives.
-Centralize non-sensitive configuration in version-controlled.env.exampletemplates. - Never commit
+.envfiles viacontainerEnvandenv_file.
+Centralize non-sensitive defaults in a version-controlled.env.example. - Never commit

 .envfiles.
-Enforce pre-commit hooks that block.envcommits and validate against.env.exampleschema. - Integrate host credential managers.
-Use the
+Enforce a pre-commit hook that blocks them and validates against the.env.exampleschema. - Bridge host credential managers through the

-secretsarray to bridgedevcontainer.jsonwith Docker Desktop Keychain, 1Password CLI, orpass. - Inject runtime variables dynamically.
-Prefer
+secretsarray (Docker Desktop keychain, 1Password CLI, orpass). - Inject runtime variables dynamically with

 {